 Children with self-limiting and pharmacoresponsive focal epilepsy in infancy do not need any other tests.
-A definite diagnosis of benign partial epilepsy in infancy can often only be made when the child is 3 or even 5 years of age and when other epilepsy syndromes have been ruled out.
+A definite diagnosis of this epilepsy syndrome can often only be made when the child is between 3 and 5 years of age and when other epilepsy syndromes have been ruled out.

-Other syndromes that may sometimes be confused with this syndrome include benign infantile convulsions, Dravet syndrome, migrating partial seizures (epilepsy) in infancy, and Panayiotopoulos syndrome.
-Epilepsy Action has more information about these syndromes.
+Other syndromes that may sometimes be confused with this syndrome include self-limited infantile convulsions, Dravet syndrome, epilepsy with migrating focal seizures in infancy, and Panayiotopoulos syndrome.

 If the child has clusters of seizures and the seizures happen frequently (every week or few weeks), then an epilepsy medicine may be prescribed.
 This could include carbamazepine (Tegretol), levetiracetam (Keppra), lamotrigine (Lamictal) or sodium valproate (Epilim).